Battle of Maiwand: The battle (27 July 1880)

 On the afternoon of 26 July information was received that the Afghan force was making for the Maiwand Pass a few miles away (half-dozen km).
 Burrows decided to move early the following day to break-up the Afghan advance guard.
 At about 10 am horsemen were seen and engaged, and the brigade started to deploy for battle.
 Burrows was not aware that it was Ayub's main force.
 The Afghans numbered 25,000 including Afghan regular troops and five batteries of artillery, including some very modern Armstrong guns.
 The Afghan guns gradually came into action and a three-hour artillery duel ensued at an opening range of about 1,700 yd, during which the British captured smoothbore guns on the left expended their ammunition and withdrew to replenish it.
 This enabled the Afghans to force the left battalion back.
-The left flank comprising Indian infantry regiments gave way and rolled in a great wave to the right; the 66th Regiment, as a result of this pressure was swept away by the pressure of the Ghazi attack.
+The left flank comprising Indian infantry regiments gave way and rolled in a great wave to the right; the 66th Regiment of Foot, as a result of this pressure was swept away by the pressure of the Ghazi attack.

-E Battery of B Brigade Royal Horse Artillery (Captain Slade commanding) and a half-company of Bombay Sappers and Miners under Lieutenant Henn (Royal Engineers) stood fast, covering the retreat of the entire British Brigade.
+E Battery of B Brigade Royal Horse Artillery (Captain Slade commanding) and a half-company of Bombay Sappers and Miners under Lieutenant Henn (Royal Engineers) stood fast, covering the retreat of the entire British brigade.
 E Battery kept firing until the last moment, two sections (four guns) limbering up when the Afghans were 15 yards away, but the third section (Lieutenant Maclaine) was overrun.
-Maclaine was captured and held as a prisoner in Kandahar, where his body was found at Ayub Khan's tent during the British attack on 1 September, apparently murdered to prevent his liberation.
+Maclaine was captured and held as a prisoner in Kandahar, where his body was found near Ayub Khan's tent during the British attack on 1 September, apparently murdered to prevent his liberation.
+Sepoys who were prisoners with Maclaine testified that Ayub Khan had ordered the guards not to kill the prisoners before fleeing around two hours before the arrival of the British at his camp.
+Unfortunately more than an hour later a guard went against this order and took his life.
 The British guns captured during the action were also recovered at Kandahar.